bretth/sera/README.rst

 - public key encryption over the ssl transport with pynacl
 - clients are restricted to the available click commands
-- watchers use a restricted AWS keypair that is limited to receiving and sending messages on a queue
+- watchers use a restricted AWS keypair that is limited to receiving and sending messages on a knowable queue
 - pluggable transport

 Goals